WebAhead/master-reference/coursebook/week-1/research-presentation-guidance.md

 #### ... and use gifs :tada:
 - Jazz it up with emojis, images and [gifs](https://giphy.com)!

+## Once you're finished
+- Make you sure you upload your material to the appropriate `week` folder, in the `research` repo in your cohort's organisation!

 ## :crown: Research presentation Hall of Fame :crown:

 #### [FAC16: Asynchronous JS](https://github.com/FAC-Sixteen/research/blob/master/week2/Asynchronous%20JS.md)